Gate Set Tomography: Analyzing GST estimates

 \subsection{Goodness-of-fit and Markovianity}

 The first diagnostic from a GST experiment has nothing to do with the estimated gate set itself.
 It is the \emph{goodness of fit} -- how well does that estimate (whatever it is) match the data?
 GST's gate set model is capable of describing any set of Markovian gates in $d$-dimensional Hilbert space, along with state preparations and POVM effects (modulo optional TP and/or CP constraints).
 So if it fails to fit the data, this is strong evidence that \emph{some} assumption of the model was violated.
-We describe all such violations as ``non-Markovianity'', meaning that the observed behavior was influenced by some internal or external \emph{context} variable that was not included in the model \cite{Rudinger-PRX2019, VEITIA-2020-PLA}.
+We describe all such violations as ``non-Markovianity'', meaning that the observed behavior was influenced by some internal or external \emph{context} variable that was not included in the model \cite{Rudinger-PRX2019, veitia2020testing}.
 Common phenomena of this type include slow drift~\cite{Proctor2019-oi}, leakage~\cite{Wood2018-wi,Wallman2016-kx}, persistent environments~\cite{Jing2018-ze,Chekhovich2013-fq}, pulse spillover~\cite{Mundada2019-pf,Gambetta2012-yu,Piltz2014-bk,Debnath2016-ny}, and gate-induced heating~\cite{Webb2018-rb,Rebentrost2009-ql}.
 We do not attempt to diagnose specific phenomena here.
 Instead we focus on how to quantitatively detect when the GST model has ``failed to fit the data'' as well as it should.
+In cases where such pheomena are known to dominate the noise, it would be more appropriate to use techniques tailored to the corresponding type of non-Markovian noise, e.g.~Ref.~\cite{Proctor2019-oi}.

 Consider a GST experiment containing $N_{\mathrm{exp}}$ distinct circuits.
 It will produce a dataset described by $N_{\mathrm{o}}$ free parameters, where $N_{\mathrm{o}}$ is simply the number of independent circuit outcomes that can be observed.
 In the typical case where there is just one native measurement ($N_{\mathrm{M}}=1$) that has $N^{(1)}_{\mathrm{E}}$ outcomes,